SBobbe/blog-posts/Markdown_best_practices.md

 Of course, choosing or creating your own style guide doesn't mean you must follow it in every instance, and opting not to follow a style guide doesn't mean you've thrown it out the window for good.
 In many cases, a preexisting style guide or linter plugin will be easy to reference and help you create cohesive Markdown text.

-If you're working in VSCode and looking for simple as-you-go help, I recommend the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) alongside the use of this [markdownlint rules document](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md#md004---unordered-list-style) which explains the errors markdownlint flags.
+If you're working in VSCode and looking for simple as-you-go help, I recommend the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) alongside the use of this [markdownlint rules document](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md#md004---unordered-list-style) which explains the errors flagged by markdownlint.

 For example, creating a code block in Markdown requires the use of three backticks (```) before and after the code.
 Markdownlint indicates an error if you do not provide a language after the primary backticks: